rjspencer/docs/theming.md

         defaults to none

+## Fan Clubs

+### module:FansiteAbout
+This modules loads content related to a fan club

+### block:FansiteAbout
+This block exposes various content available for a fan club

+FansiteTitle
+:   the title of the fan club

+FansiteDescription
+:   the description of the fan club

+FansiteTier1Name
+FansiteTier2Name
+FansiteTier3Name
+:   the title of the fan club tier

+FansiteTier1Description
+FansiteTier2Description
+FansiteTier3Description
+:   the description of the fan club tier

+FansiteTier1Price
+FansiteTier2Price
+FansiteTier3Price
+:   the price of the fan club tier

 ## Fan Content Stream
 ### page:Fansite
 `/fansite` - This page should show a listing of fan content posted to your fan club

 ### module:FansiteContentList
-This modules lists all content posted by fans to a fan club
+This module lists all content posted by fans to a fan club

 `supported` *(required)*